peculiarnewbie/wonderful-indonesia/README.md

 # Wonderful Indonesia

 a project created for threlte warp 2023 hackaton event: [Threlte Hackathon](https://threlte.xyz/hackathon).
+(Where it won 2nd place! 🥳)

 I've always loved geography, data visualizations and maps that people made have always been a big part of that.
 It helps show the uniqueness and complexities of a given region.
 Hopefully this project can help aid in that